 The North Sea is a semi-enclosed part of the north-eastern Atlantic Ocean.
 The western part of the Danish North Sea is relatively shallow, with water depths between 20-40 m, while the northern part is deeper, e.g. the Norwegian Trench and the Skagerrak (Figure 3-1).
-The HARALD project is located in the central North Sea with shallow depths ranging from 65 m and with dominating eastward water currents.
+The TYRA project is located in the central North Sea with shallow depths between 38 and 64 m and with dominating north-eastward water currents.